fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 ### Expected Upvotes Depends on Time of Day and Day of Week

-First of all, we brushed over how to compute `expected_upvotes` a little.
-We touched on the possibility that these might be computed from historical data, but there are many non-trivial things to consider.
+We touched on the possibility that `expected_upvotes` might be computed from historical data, but there are many non-trivial things to consider.
 Most importantly, we have to address the issue posed by variation in the vote arrival rates due to time of day and day of the week.
 In the data we collected, we can clearly observe patterns that arise with regard to these time factors.